owahlen/gatecontrol/README.md

 echo -n user:password | base64
 ```
 Also note that `ip_address_of_pi_zero` needs to be replaced with the ip address
-of the Raspberry Pi Zero W mentioned below.
+of the Raspberry Pi Zero WH mentioned below.

 ## Gate Hardware
 The hardware that is used to control the entrance gate is a FAAC-E124 Control Unit.